 Recently, there has been a constant emerging of new national/regional NES Tetris competitions around the World.
 But at the same time, there seems to be a bit of a confusion whether one should play PAL or NTSC version of the game.
 As there are two main versions of the game, there are two main competitions held annually: the Classic Tetris World Championship (CTWC) and the Classic Tetris European Championship (CTEC).
 In the CTWC, the NTSC version is played as the competition is held in an NTSC region (USA).
 In the CTEC, the PAL version is played as the competition is held in PAL region (Europe/Denmark).
-However, when arranging and playing in a national or a regional Tetris competition (other than the CTWC/CTEC) it is not necessarily obvious which version is, or should be, played.
+However, when arranging and playing in an online or live national/regional Tetris competition (other than the CTWC/CTEC) it is not necessarily obvious which version is, or should be, played.

 Level speeds and ”kill screens”